If you are in a rush and want to skip ahead to our number one choice for best flushable cat litter look no further than World’s Best Cat Litter

 - sWheat Scoop Multi-Cat Litter (also available on Chewy.com!)

 - Rufus & Coco WeeKitty Flushable cat litter (also available on Chewy.com!)

 - Naturally Fresh Walnut-based Multi-cat litter (also available on Chewy.com!)

 - World’s Best Cat litter (also available on Chewy.com!)

 What Is Flushable Cat Litter?

-As the name suggests, flushable cat litter can be disposed of in the toilet.
+As the name suggests, flushable cat litter is septic safe and can be disposed of in the toilet.

 It’s usually made from biodegradable products that disintegrate in the environment.
 While most common litters tend to harden when mixed with water, and thus would be a nightmare for your bathroom, flushable cat litter doesn’t harden and can safely be flushed (in most cases).

 Common (non-flushable) Cat litter is made from clay.

 Clay is the most used material because it has excellent clumping properties making it a favorite among many manufacturers and cat owners.